 Karrie Truman, passionate foodie, writer and author of the popular blog happymoneysaver.com, started blogging in 2009 as a way of sharing recipes and money saving ideas with her three sisters.

 Karrie lives and blogs out of eastern Washington.
 She enjoys all the different seasons and being outdoors.
 Karrie has four amazing kids who keep her running around and steal her heart.
-Her site happymoneysaver.com helps her readers find delicious recipes, learn ways to live life to the fullest while on a budget, make things from scratch, and learn to try and try again when things occasionally go wrong.
-Karrie’s unique and inventive ideas keep her readers cooking in the kitchen and laughing along with her funny adventures.
+Her site happymoneysaver.com helps her readers find delicious recipes, learn ways to live life to the fullest while on a budget, make things from scratch, and learn to try again when things occasionally go wrong.
+Karrie’s unique ideas keep her readers cooking in the kitchen and laughing along with her funny adventures.

 Seriously Good Freezer Meals is full of Karrie’s own tried-and-true freezer-meal recipes.
 As soon as she started posting freezer meal recipes on her blog her readers instantly fell in love.
 They were hungry for a whole freezer meal cookbook full of Karrie’s best freezer meal recipes and continually asked her to write a cookbook.
 Karrie finally relented and here are the delicious results of all her hard work!

 “I want to share with you my belief that it is possible — even if you have the world’s busiest schedule — to have a seriously good tasting, healthy meal every day.”

 Looking for more ideas for freezer meals or taking meals to a friend?